Viztruth/C-and-Cpp-Practice-problems-with-solutions/README.md

     24. Multiplication tables generator | C++
 </a><br>
 <a href="https://github.com/Vishruthh/C-or-CPP-Practice-problems-with-solutions/blob/main/vmopaap.cpp">
-    25. Fifferent ways of passing arrays as parameters to a function| C++
+    25. Different ways of passing arrays as parameters to a function| C++
 </a><br>